 - The participant must attend and participate in scheduled, assigned appointments.
 If the participant is unable to keep an appointment or anticipates being late for an appointment, he or she must notify the FSET case manager before the appointment.
-If the participant is unable to make contact before the appointment, he or she must do so as soon as possible. - The participant or FSET activity service provider should turn in attendance information for assigned activities.
-The participant should work with the FSET case manager to determine the type of documentation that is required for each assigned activity. - The participant must notify the FSET case manager immediately of any issues that prevent participation in assigned activities or that prevent participation in the FSET program overall.
+If the participant is unable to make contact before the appointment, he or she must do so as soon as possible. - The participant or FSET activity service provider should turn in attendance information for assigned activities in-person, over the phone, via email, via fax, etc. The participant should work with the FSET case manager to determine the type of documentation that is required for each assigned activity. - The participant must notify the FSET case manager immediately of any issues that prevent participation in assigned activities or that prevent participation in the FSET program overall.
 The FSET case manager may request verification of missed participation in order to determine good cause for non-participation. - The participant should inform the FSET case manager if he or she is no longer interested in participating in the FSET program.